pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 $ curl -H "Authorization: eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxLCJleHAiOjE0NjA2NTgxODZ9.xsSwcPC22IR71OBv6bU_OGCSyfE89DvEzWfDU0iybMA" http://localhost:3000/items
 []
  ```
-With the token prepended, an empty array is retrned.
+With the token prepended, an empty array (`[]`) is returned.
 This is normal - if you add any items, you are going to see them returned in the request.

 Awesome!
 Everything works.
 If you missed something, the project has been uploaded on [GitHub](https://github.com/Kaizeras/rails-jwt-auth-tutorial).
 If you have any questions, do not hesitate to ask in the comments on message me on Github.